darksmo/jquery-nstslider-gh-pages/README.md

 - copy all the content of public/ into the gh-pages branch of lokku/jquery-nstslider

+**NOTE** If you modify public/index.dev.html you need to re-create/modify index.html.
+The safest way to do this is:

-- rename index.dev.html to index.html
+- copy index.dev.html to index.html

+- remove socket.io and reload-client.js from the &lt;head&gt; of index.html

-- edit index.html in the gh-pages and have all paths to be relative by removing the leading '/'.
+- have all paths in the &lt;head&gt; of index.html to be relative by removing the leading '/'.

-- remove socket.io and reload-client.js from index.html as they are not required